page updated 25 Dec. 2015

 Roswell New Mexico Police Chief from 1947 so-called alien flying saucer crash investigation

 This Chief was built in 1946 or '47.
 Note how the skirted fenders and chain guard, and the different front end gives it a very difference appearance than the 1945 Police Chief in white paint above.
 This one was in a museum in Roswell.
 It was on Ebay Fall 2012.
-If anyone is really interested in aliens and UFOs, including the Roswell saga, and the Rendlesham forest incident over 35 years later in Britain (albeit involving mainly US Air Force men at their Bentwaters-Woodbridge base there), and many other incidents and aspects of the UFO phenomenon, and has not already got a frozen mind on the subject either True Believer in abductions by aliens or total Cynic, I spent 35 years researching and writing a book about it.
-It ended up at almost 500 pages.
-The Foreword is by world renown and respected UFO expert Nick Pope (formerly in charge of Britain's real X files dept.) You can buy the book (in e-reafer version or softcover paper, inexpensive) at Aliens and UFOs: Physical, Psychic or Social Reality?
+If anyone is really interested in aliens and UFOs, including the Roswell saga, and the Rendlesham forest incident over 35 years later in Britain (albeit involving mainly US Air Force men at their Bentwaters-Woodbridge base there), and many other incidents and aspects of the UFO phenomenon, and has not already got a frozen mind on the subject either True Believer in abductions by aliens or total Cynic, I spent 33 years researching and writing a book about it.
+It ended up at almost 500 pages, but printed in 7" X 9" comes out to less.
+The Foreword is by world renown and respected UFO expert Nick Pope (formerly in charge of Britain's real X files dept.) You can buy the book (softcover, inexpensive) at Aliens and UFOs: Physical, Psychic or Social Reality?
 Makes a good Xmas or birthday present for smart people with enquiring minds.

 THANKS TO EVERYONE WHO HAS SENT PHOTOS OF THEIR INDIANS, STORIES, INFORMATION and CORRECTIONS.
 New material is always welcome and appreciated.
 If anyone recognizes their bike in this site please let me know so I can put your name in as owner. email author and web designer